 Published Opinions: Comedy Club, Inc. v.
 Improv West Associates, 553 F.3d 1277 (9th Cir.
 2009).

-Mr. Scott is a frequently requested public speaker and has provided seminars to such prestigious organizations as: The Professionals In Human Resources Association; Sterling Education Services, Inc.; The California Employer Advisory Council; The Association of Legal Administrators; The California Association of Joint Powers Authority; West LegalEdcenter; The Beverly Hills Chamber of Commerce; The Los Angeles County Bar Association; The Beverly Hills Bar Association; The State Bar of California – Annual Meeting of the Tax Bars; The California Bankers Association; The Southern California Tax & Estate Planning Forum; The Restaurant & Hospitality Association; The Business Retail Council; The CPA Administrators’ Association; and The Los Angeles County Medical Association.
+Mr. Scott is a frequently requested public speaker and has provided seminars to such prestigious organizations as: The Professionals In Human Resources Association; California State University Northridge; The California Employer Advisory Council; The Association of Legal Administrators; The California Association of Joint Powers Authority; West LegalEdcenter; The Beverly Hills Chamber of Commerce; The Los Angeles County Bar Association; The Beverly Hills Bar Association; The State Bar of California – Annual Meeting of the Tax Bars; The California Bankers Association; The Southern California Tax & Estate Planning Forum; The Restaurant & Hospitality Association; The Business Retail Council; The CPA Administrators’ Association; The Los Angeles County Medical Association; and Sterling Education Services, Inc.

-Recent Seminar Topics include: “Social Pressure: When is Employee Speech on Social Media Too Much?”; “Beyond Brinker: Give Me A Break!!!
+Recent Seminar Topics include: “Start the Countdown: Compliance with the Patient Protection and Affordable Care Act”; “Social Pressure: When is Employee Speech on Social Media Too Much?”; “Troubleshooting Employee Paychecks”; “Beyond Brinker: Give Me A Break!!!
 Meal Breaks, Rest Breaks, The Rolling Five and The Future of Wage and Hour Class Action Litigation”; “Privacy In The Workplace: An Employee’s Right To Privacy Versus An Employer’s Right To Know”; “H.R.’s Role In Protecting Trade Secrets”; “Understanding and Avoiding Sexual Harassment Claims”; “Conducting an Internal Investigation”; “Successful Terminations”; “Avoiding Telecommuting Pitfalls”; “Layoffs and Terminations”; “Keeping a Handle on Payroll Taxes”; “ADA Access and Beyond”; “Protecting Your Business Assets”; “Exempt Versus Non-Exempt Employees”; “Preventative Practices/Procedures to Build A Successful Business”; “Employment Documentation: The Basics”; “Avoiding Employment Liability: The Essentials”; “At-Will Employment”; “The Hiring Process”; “New Employment Laws”; and “Labor/Employment Law Idea Exchange”.

-Mr. Scott has been included on the Southern California Super Lawyers list, published in Los Angeles magazine, for 2013, 2012, 2011, 2010, 2009, 2008, 2007, 2006 and 2004.
+Mr. Scott has been included on the Southern California Super Lawyers list, published in Los Angeles magazine, for 2014, 2013, 2012, 2011, 2010, 2009, 2008, 2007, 2006 and 2004.
 He was also selected by the 5W Report as the best Employment Lawyer in Southern California for 2010.
-Mr. Scott has been appointed to the Business and Legal Reports Advisory Board and the Board of Directors for the Beverly Hills Chamber of Commerce.
+Mr. Scott has been appointed to the Business and Legal Reports Advisory Board and the Board of Directors for the Beverly Hills Chamber of Commerce and The Maple Counseling Center.
 He is an approved MCLE provider, and a member of the State Bar of California and the California Lawyers for the Arts.
 Mr. Scott maintains a Martindale-Hubbell peer review rating of AV Preeminent.
 Mr. Scott received his B.A. from the University of California, Los Angeles and his J.D. from the University of Southern California Law Center.